MokoPolo/TODO_React_App/README.md

 # MinimalReactBabelSetup
 My Minimal React Webpack Babel Setup
-- redo config stuff. hotloading/loaders are funny, try just babel loader, see if preset stage-2 is working

 1
-- Integrate with redux

 2
 - if i import a css file will it bundle it for me? import './styles/styles.css';
 - maybe page to create lists